-After the deadline date in the Official University Calendar, the student may not drop a class.
+After the deadline date in the Official University Calendar, a student may not drop a class.
 All schedule changes must be processed by the deadline date specified in the Official University Calendar.
-Schedule changes are not complete for official University record purposes unless finalized in the Office of the University Registrar.
+Schedule changes are not complete for official University record purposes unless finalized in the University Registrar's Office.